wp-blocks/modul-r/readme.txt

 == Changelog ==

 = 1.2.1 =
-* translations and docs update
+* Translations and docs update
-* fixed sidebar and hamburger menu style regression
+* Fixed sidebar and hamburger menu style regression
+* Theme option header color, better use of the stored color along the theme

 = 1.2.0 =
 * revisited customizer section with header, footer, sidebar & homepage configuration